cb372/guess-the-country/README.md

 * Since the original data is geo-tagged tweets, strictly speaking we only know where a user _is_, not where they come from.

-* Makes no attempt to validate that people are using there real names.
+* Makes no attempt to validate that people are using their real names.
 This results in a noisy dataset, but doesn't affect the accuracy when you're searching for a real name such as 'John'.